GuanceCloud/datakit/internal/export/doc/en/inputs/chrony.md

 ---

 The Chrony collector is used to collect metrics related to the Chrony server.
-The Chrony collector supports remote collection, and the collector Datakit can run on multiple operating systems.
+The Chrony collector supports remote collection, and the collector DataKit can run on multiple operating systems.

 ## Configuration {#config}